Zain-10/HOmies/README.md

 To log in,enter your email address and password and click "Submit".
 Once you have logged in, you will be redirected to your profile page.

 To add a friend, click the "Add Friend" button on the Pick Your Friend section.
 The profile will be added to your friend list

+To see the number of mutual friends click one profile card.

 ## Technologies Used
   1. Node.js